ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 If `true`, the `UnityBegin` and `UnityEnd` function will not be called for Unity test state setup and cleanup.

+This option can also be specified at the command prompt as `--omit_begin_end`

 #### Parameterized tests provided macros